-6.5 Interwoven Equity
+6.5 Goal: Interwoven Equity

-- (c) The County will ensure affordability by facilitating the production of housing at all price points. - (d) The County will promote diversity by providing for the development of a wide variety of housing types and formats. - (e) The County will ensure equity in the balance of market and affordable units in Plans and proposals. - 6.5.2 The County of Vermilion River will promote environmental justice meaning the fair treatment and meaningful involvement of all people, regardless of race, color, national origin, or income, in the development, implementation, and enforcement of environmental laws, regulations, and policies. - (a) The County will provide all communities and persons across the County with the same degree of protection from environmental and health hazards and equal access to decision making processes. - (b) The County will ensure healthy environments for all in which to live, learn, play, and work. - 6.5.3 The County of Vermilion River will promote workforce diversity through the employment of a wide variety of people in terms of age, cultural background, physical ability, race and ethnicity, religion, and gender identity as an economic development strategy. - (a) The County shall plan for workforce diversity and development through the development and adoption of a Workforce Diversity Strategy that focuses on people rather than businesses; it attempts to enhance a region's economic stability and prosperity by providing opportunities for job creation that match existing skills within the local workforce or for training workers to meet the labor needs of local industries. - 6.5.4 The County of Vermilion River will provide accessible and quality public services, infrastructure, and facilities in all communities within the County. - (a) The County will support an acceptable standard for infrastructure and facilities as necessary to maintain existing service levels. - (b) The County will identify capital improvement needs in community infrastructure and facilities in an effort to determine, prioritize and fund infrastructure upgrades and/or repair/replace obsolete or worn out facilities or infrastructure as required to obtain the strategic goals of the County's Strategic Plan and the Municipal Development Plan. - (c) The County will pursue coordinated investments through the development of a ten-year Capital Improvements Plan that is meant to guide a five-year Capital Improvements Program and annual budgeting processes for the County, which shall connect the capital improvement needs identified to forecasted revenues for the next ten years.
+- 6.5.1 Plan for jobs/housing balance that provides a roughly equal number of jobs and housing units (households) within the County's commuter areas to improve access to employment opportunities for County residents. - (a) The County will develop and adopt an Inclusionary Growth Strategy for the County. - (b) The County should remove barriers in regulations to support innovative, sustainable, and responsible development practices. - (c) The County will ensure affordability by facilitating the production of housing at all price points. - (d) The County will promote diversity by providing for the development of a wide variety of housing types and formats. - (e) The County will ensure equity in the balance of market and affordable units in Plans and proposals. - 6.5.2 Promote environmental justice meaning the fair treatment and meaningful involvement of all people, regardless of race, color, national origin, or income, in the development, implementation, and enforcement of environmental laws, regulations, and policies. - (a) The County will provide all communities and persons across the County with the same degree of protection from environmental and health hazards and equal access to decision making processes. - (b) The County will ensure healthy environments for all in which to live, learn, play, and work. - 6.5.3 Promote workforce diversity through the employment of a wide variety of people in terms of age, cultural background, physical ability, race and ethnicity, religion, and gender identity as an economic development strategy. - (a) The County shall plan for workforce diversity and development through the development and adoption of a Workforce Diversity Strategy that focuses on people rather than businesses; it attempts to enhance a region's economic stability and prosperity by providing opportunities for job creation that match existing skills within the local workforce or for training workers to meet the labor needs of local industries. - 6.5.4 Provide accessible and quality public services, infrastructure, and facilities in all communities within the County. - (a) The County will support an acceptable standard for infrastructure and facilities as necessary to maintain existing service levels. - (b) The County will identify capital improvement needs in community infrastructure and facilities in an effort to determine, prioritize and fund infrastructure upgrades and/or repair/replace obsolete or worn out facilities or infrastructure as required to obtain the strategic goals of the County's Strategic Plan and the Municipal Development Plan.

-6.6 Accountability, Transparency and Public Engagement
+6.6 Goal: Accountability, Transparency and Public Engagement

-- (i) The County should identify and prioritize municipal servicing investment based on the findings of infrastructure Life Cycle Costing. - (d) The County should investigate and implement private/public funding mechanisms for significant public infrastructure investment. - (a) The County will connect Plan implementation activities to the annual budgeting process.
+- (c) The County will pursue coordinated investments through the development of a ten-year Capital Improvements Plan that is meant to guide a five-year Capital Improvements Program and annual budgeting processes for the County, which shall connect the capital improvement needs identified to forecasted revenues for the next ten years. - (i) The County should identify and prioritize municipal servicing investment based on the findings of infrastructure Life Cycle Costing. - (d) The County should investigate and implement private/public funding mechanisms for significant public infrastructure investment. - (a) The County will connect Plan implementation activities to the annual budgeting process.

-6.6 Accountability, Transparency and Public Engagement
+6.6 Goal: Accountability, Transparency and Public Engagement